Discussion in 'Physics & Math' started by esp, Apr 9, 2002.

 invisible elephants also don't contradict what we observe

 I hope that you can understand why I take this position.
+Please Register or Log in to view the hidden image!

 Could you please clafiry to whom your last post was directed?